On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Fairness

-Several defense mechanisms have also been proposed for the inference stage. \citez{fairness_19} proposed a likelihood-free importance weighting method to correct bias during the generation process. \citez{fairness_20,fairness_21} trained a toxic detector to filter out harmful outputs, ensuring that the model only produces benign responses. \citez{fairness_22} used the model itself for diagnosis and debiasing purposes. \citez{fairness_23} trained a transformer model in an unsupervised manner to rephrase toxic texts as benign ones.
-Similarly, \citez{fairness_24} employed a style transfer model to transform offensive responses into inoffensive ones.
-However, \citez{fairness_26} argued that the current evaluation metrics may not completely align with human judgments and emphasized the need for better metrics to understand the trade-offs involved in mitigating toxicity.
+Leveraging crafted prompts, \citet{fairness_3}, \citet{fairness_4} and \citet{fairness_9} substantiated that LLMs do inherit unethical information contained in their training sets.
+To counteract this, \citet{fairness_17} utilized synthetic labels to reduce the association between dialect and toxicity. \citet{fairness_20} and \citet{fairness_21} trained a toxic detector to identify and filter out harmful content, ensuring that the model's outputs are benign and non-offensive. \citet{fairness_23} trained a transformer model through unsupervised learning to rephrase toxic texts into benign ones. \citet{fairness_24} employed a style transfer model to convert offensive responses into inoffensive counterparts.
+However, \citet{fairness_26} warned that current evaluation metrics may not fully capture human judgments and emphasized the need for better metrics to understand trade-offs involved in mitigating toxicity.